UntilSunrise/Python_and_RMQ/README.md

 ## Task conditions
 * [Up with Docker RabbitMQ]()

-  First what you need start and run docker-container.
+  \nFirst what you need start and run docker-container.
 How to do this described here.

 * [Follow the steps from this link]()
   Opened the link, just take and create python files with code, then run them.
 Done here.